aurorascharff/rsc-workshop/STEPS-4h.md

 ## (App): Use useActionState for form validation

+- (If no time for this: mention blog post.)
 - Whats missing?
 Validation.
 We allow empty data but maybe you don't want that.
 Show invalid image url.
 We're doomed.
 - Vi er fullstackutviklere, don't trust client input, vi har ansvaret for dette nå istedenfor å yolo sende til backenden vår.
 - Add validation to the form in updateContact.ts, throw error